The-Microservice-Dungeon/player-YourInternetBF/README.md

 - Some REST call implementations from player to Game service (caveat: unit-tested, but not yet integration-tested)
 - Some basic event listeners
 - Player registration, and some logic to listen to a game creation and start
+- An improvised logfile read endpoint: call `GET <server>:<yourport>/actuator/logs` and get a printout from the logfile (in local dev env, you of course see this on your console, but in a deployed environment, this comes handy)

 **What it doesn't have:**